flutter/website/src/docs/cookbook/navigation/returning-data.md

 ## 5. Show a snackbar on the home screen with the selection

-Now that we're launching a selection screen and awaiting the result, we'll want to do something with the information that's returned!
+Now that you're launching a selection screen and awaiting the result, you'll want to do something with the information that's returned.

-In this case, we'll show a Snackbar displaying the result.
-To do so, we'll update the `_navigateAndDisplaySelection` method in our `SelectionButton`.
+In this case, show a Snackbar displaying the result.
+To do so, update the `_navigateAndDisplaySelection()` method in `SelectionButton`.

 <!-- skip -->
 ```dart